bboehmke/docker-android-sdk/README.md

 Usage
 -----

-For example if you have an Android Project (Gradle based) at
+If you have an Android Project (Gradle based) at
 ```~/AndroidStudioProjects/Project/``` you can build the project with:

 ```